 Although the Eiffel Tower was only ever meant to be a temporary construction (it was built as a showpiece for the 1889 World’s Fair in Paris), the tower proved too useful for things like communications and so it stayed.
 During its lifetime the Eiffel Tower once served as the Largest Advertisement in the World and was once painted yellow.

 Today, the most visited monument in Paris is easily that of the Eiffel Tower.
 Though the iron structure doesn’t necessarily offer the best view of the city (indeed this can be found from the top of the Arc de Triomphe), ascending the massive landmark likely still tops your French bucket list.
 So as to avoid the queues and save time, be sure to book your Eiffel Tower ticket in advance here.

 Other spots where you’ll find a touch of Vintage Paris:

-Fancy experiencing some of old Paris for yourself?
+One of the best ways to discover the French capital of old is simply to stroll around an get a little lost.
 Here’s a vintage Paris walking tour: a self-guided walk through the oldest parts of the city. (Île de la Cité, the Latin Quarter and Le Marais are all included in the walking tour).